Notes on the Geography of The Netherlands: The Amsterdam Connection

 Amsterdam has VOC vestiges, too.

 A side entrance.
-The bicyles hint at the building's current use as part of the University of Amsterdam.
+The bicycles hint at the building's current use as part of the University of Amsterdam.

 On the 4,800 voyages conducted during the long life of the VOC, only 100 ships were lost; most completed their journey in eight months.
 On the other hand, those same ships typically carried 200 men on the outbound voyage but only 110 on the way back.
 Most were less than 20 years old when they left the Netherlands.

-The massive keel, once buried with cannon and saltpeter for ballast on the outward voyage and with tin or saltpetre on the return.
+The massive keel, once buried under cannon and saltpeter for ballast on the outward voyage and with tin on the return.
 Pepper was laid in next and covered with textiles--cheaper ones, then more expensive.
 This replica was made of laminated tropical woods, rather than the original solid oak.

 A typical street in the city "centrum," where most of the VOC employees presumably lived.

 The view from within.
 Feel a bit chilly?